matrix-org/matrix-appservice-discord/README.md

 * Run ``node build/discordas.js -r -u "http://localhost:9005" -c config.yaml``
 * Modify your HSs appservices config so that it includes the generated file.

+#### 3PID Protocol Support

+This bridge support searching for rooms within networks via the 3pid system used in clients like [Riot](https://riot.im).
+However, it requires a small manual change to your registration file.
+Add ``protocols: ["discord"]`` to the end and restart both your bridge and synapse.
+Any new servers/guilds you bridge should show up in the network list on Riot and other clients.

 ### Setting up Discord

 * Create a new application via https://discordapp.com/developers/applications/me/create